 Battles are fought in Waves.
 In each Wave, the units of the attacker will fire upon one unit on the defending side, which immediately fire back.
 Target choosing is random though each unit will attempt to fire upon all defending units as equally as possible.
 When a Unit takes Damage, they display the number of Units lost above themselves.

-In this example, the Stinger on the Attack side destroyed 41 Chengdu J7.
+In this example, the Gepard on the Defense side destroyed 9 F-22 Raptor.

 When all attacking units have taken turns firing, the wave ends and a new one begins.
 This process will repeat until one side is completely defeated, retreats, or the Battle reaches 50 waves.
-With a default strategy, units will initiate a retreat when they fall below 30% of their group size.
+With a default strategy, units will fight until the end.
 Retreating may take between 2 and 4 waves depending on the type of unit and in this period, units deal significantly less Damage until they successfully leave The Battlefield.

 Decisive Results and Close Results